-- A. Background on Positive Airway Pressure Devices and Mechanical Ventilators. - 43.
-BiPAP and CPAP devices, as well as mechanical ventilators, are medical devices designed to help patients breathe. - 44.
-BiPAP and CPAP devices are types of positive airway pressure ("PAP") devices typically used to treat OSA. - 45.
-OSA is a breathing disorder characterized by repeating episodes of breathing cessation due to upper airway collapse during sleep.
-The episodes of breathing cessation are called "apneas," which can result in snoring, daytime sleepiness, and fatigue, but also increased risk of severe cardiovascular conditions, such as coronary artery disease, congestive heart failure, stroke, and sudden cardiac death. - 46.
+- A. Background on Positive Airway Pressure Devices and Mechanical Ventilators. - 42.
+BiPAP and CPAP devices, as well as mechanical ventilators, are medical devices designed to help patients breathe. - 43.
+BiPAP and CPAP devices are types of positive airway pressure ("PAP") devices typically used to treat sleep apnea. - 44.
+Sleep apnea is a breathing disorder characterized by repeating episodes of breathing cessation due to upper airway collapse during sleep.
+The episodes of breathing cessation are called "apneas," which can result in snoring, daytime sleepiness, and fatigue, but also increased risk of severe cardiovascular conditions, such as coronary artery disease, congestive heart failure, stroke, and sudden cardiac death. - 45.
 CPAP devices work by delivering a continuous stream of filtered and pressurized air into a patient's airway, using a motor to draw room-temperature air through a filter and force the filtered air into a flexible tube attached to a mask covering the patient's nose or mouth.
-The continuous stream of filtered and pressurized air holds the airway open and prevents it from collapsing during sleep.
+The continuous stream of filtered and pressurized air holds the airway open and prevents it from collapsing during sleep. - 46.
+BiPAP devices are a common alternative to CPAP devices, and use two different pressures to hold the airway open during inhalation and exhalation.

-- 47. BiPAP devices are a common alternative to CPAP devices and use two different pressures to hold the airway open during inhalation and exhalation. - 48.
-Patients who use PAP devices to treat OSA typically use them every night while sleeping. - 49.
-Ventilators are medical devices that take on the work of breathing when a patient suffers respiratory failure or is unable to breathe enough on their own, such as during surgery. - 50.
-Respiratory failure is a serious condition that develops when the lungs cannot get enough oxygen into the blood resulting in a buildup of carbon dioxide that can damage tissues and organs and further impair oxygenation of the blood. - 51.
-Many underlying conditions can cause respiratory failure, such as physical trauma, pneumonia, sepsis, or drug overdose, and if not treated appropriately, respiratory failure can lead to death. - 52.
+- 47. Patients who use PAP devices to treat sleep apnea typically use them every night while sleeping. - 48.
+Ventilators are medical devices that take on the work of breathing when a patient suffers respiratory failure or is unable to breathe enough on their own, such as during surgery - 49.
+Respiratory failure is a serious condition that develops when the lungs cannot get enough oxygen into the blood resulting in a buildup of carbon dioxide that can damage tissues and organs and further impair oxygenation of the blood. - 50.
 Ventilators work by applying positive pressure to the airway through an endotracheal tube, tracheostomy tube, or breathing mask, and blow air into the lungs.
-Patients usually exhale the air on their own, but sometimes the ventilator does it for them. - 53.
+Patients usually exhale the air on their own, but sometimes the ventilator does it for them. - 51.
 Some patients require ventilators for short periods of time, such as during surgery and under anesthesia, while other patients must use ventilators for longer periods of time or even the rest of their lives.